ethanwicker/ethanwicker.github.io/_posts/2021-02-03-linear-discriminant-analysis-001.md

 The classifier is referred to as *linear* because the *discriminant functions* $\hat{\delta}_k$ are linear functions of $x$.

-### Linear Discriminant Analysis with Multiple Predictors
+### Linear discriminant analysis with multiple predictors

 Next, let's extend the LDA classifier to the case of multiple predictors.
 For this, we'll assume that $X = (X_1, X_2, \ldots, X_p)$ is drawn from a *multivariate Gaussian* distribution with a class-specific mean vector and a common covariance matrix.